Comprehensive Review: Serenades at The Villages

 Daily activities

-- The community offers fitness classes, chair yoga and adaptive exercise, arts and crafts, music performances and therapy, social gatherings, outdoor activities in secure courtyards, and birthday and special event celebrations.
+- The daily lineup runs from fitness classes and chair yoga to adapted exercise, arts and crafts, live music and music therapy, group get-togethers, time outside in the secure courtyards, and birthday and special-event celebrations.

 - Activities include: